Forwarding Packets Greedily on the Line: General lower bounds

-Finally, by processing the long packets, starting as soon as they become available, before the rest of the short packets, we can define another offline algorithm $\OFF''$ from $\OFF$.
-Note that $\OFF''$ can indeed guarantee a cost of at most $(3/2)\cdot U$ and having no packets left to be processed at routers $i',i'+1,\dots,k$ from time $t'$. \end{proof}
+Finally, from \OFF we construct another offline algorithm $\OFF''$ by processing the long packets as soon as they become available and before the remaining short packets.
+The schedule of $\OFF''$ has cost at most $(3/2)\cdot U$ and has no packets left to process on routers $i',i'+1,\dots,k$ from time $t'$. \end{proof}